-Natural and herbal supplements can help restore your body to a state of balance when it gets out of whack.
+Natural and herbal supplements such as Nature’s Happiness can help restore your body to a state of balance when it gets out of whack.
 They can also help to maintain the body’s natural balance.
 If there’s a serious imbalance, it may take upwards of seven supplements to return you to your balance, depending on the complexity of the issues.
 Here’s a quick look at some good reasons for supplements.

 Most of us don’t get enough sleep.
 If this sounds familiar, try an ashwagandha supplement.
 Although this supplement has been in use for centuries, you may know it better by the names Winter Cherry or Indian Ginseng.
 This supplement is a great natural source of vitality and energy.
 It’s a sort of adaptogenic herb known for promoting healthy responses to physical, emotional, and environmental stress.

 It’s no question that all of us lead busy lives.
 Yet, some of us are arguably busier than others and face more stress!
 Between things like commitments to your faith, community, work, school, and family, your daily life can be totally stressed and in serious need of some vitamins and minerals.
 All of the stress we’re under will eventually take its toll on our bodies and can make the immune system weak.
 Taking supplements can help bridge the nutritional gaps and give the body a few of the building blocks it relies on to function properly.

 As Americans, many of us have a bad habit of cooking foods to death, which results in a considerable loss of its nutritional value, far less when it comes to the vitamins and mineral content, and in enzymes and antioxidants.
 Even worse is that eating nutrient-depleted foods can create health issues over time.
 Too much cooking time can kill all the goodness in your food, resulting in a loss of nutritional value.
 If you’re trying to eat healthy, with fruits and veggies, try to eat them raw or as close to it as possible.